An ultimate guide to the best egg laying breeds ranking chicken breeds by egg production

 5. Golden Comet

 Golden Comet chickens are excellent egg layers, laying between 250 to 330 eggs per year.
-Golden Comets proudly flaunt a cinnamon-colored light to a medium-red set of feathers.
+They proudly flaunt a cinnamon-colored light to a medium-red set of feathers.
 Their eggs are a dark, reddish brown color and are large or extra-large.
 Being smaller birds with hens weighing anywhere between 4 to 7 pounds at full maturity, these little hens are known for laying extra large eggs.
 Golden Comet chickens are relaxed, docile birds who are rarely broody, meaning they don’t show much interest in hatching their own eggs.
 This makes collecting their big, brown eggs daily easier for you.

 6. New Hampshire Red